LazyTechGeek/HomeAssistant-Infrared/README.md

           address: 0x1234  # replace with your scanned AC address
           command: 0x5678  # replace with your scanned AC on command
 ```
 &nbsp;
+## 🤖 Automations
+⚠️ These go in your Home Assistant automations, not ESPHome
+&nbsp;
 ## IR TV Control Automation
 ```yaml